 My curiosity was increasing, I had to do something to get the answers.
 So, I gathered all my courage and asked the elder man about their existence.
 To my surprise, I was right and they belonged to the military — Indian Air Force.

 I greeted the group with a salute and we started talking.
 In a little while, I came to know that they couldn’t manage a reservation and would be covering the entire journey standing or sitting near the corridor.

 I was upset about this fact that our soldiers are guarding us all day and night but we don’t even have few seats for them.
 While I was thinking all of this, my heart told me to stop blaming and BE THE CHANGE!

 I took a spontaneous decision and offered my seat to all the officers.
 It wasn’t a long seat but good enough to seat all of us.
 The group leader agreed — not easily — after learning my selfless intentions.
-We all sat on the seat the whole evening and night till next morning.
+We all sat on the seat the whole evening and night till the next morning.

 The group head was Sheel Tyagi who was leading this team of young officers.
-They had gone for a training regarding missiles and were returning to their base camp.
+They’d gone for training regarding missiles and were returning to their base camp.
 I don’t know but for some, or obvious, reasons they didn’t have a reservation.

-Sheel was the first military officer whom I interacted for such a long time.
+Sheel was the first military officer whom I interacted for for such a long time.
 He was huge, powerful like a mountain and soft, compassionate like a fruit.
 He spoke with respectful language and with utter confidence.
-His team was equally disciplined, soft-spoken and little naughty.
+His team was equally disciplined, soft-spoken, and little naughty.

-After they got down at their station, they invited me to their camp to spend few days with them.
-In fact, I went to their camp some days later but that’s another story.
+After they got down at their station, they invited me to their camp to spend a few days with them.
+I went to their camp some days later but that’s another story.